What I love about Christmas is decorating, and the family of course! Here is how I decorated my farmhouse kitchen for the holidays!

 To be totally transparent – I thought that I would no longer be a cool blogger if I used any of the Christmas items that I’ve collected over the years, such as my vintage Fitz & Floyd Santa cookie jar and Santa chalkboard holder.

 I moved myself away from my much loved, collected Christmas decorations for the last several years.
-I started using oversize, glittery, over the top tree ornaments.
-I no longer used my traditional Christmas green anything and thought that I could only use the newest shade of lime green.
+So, I started using oversize, glittery, over the top tree ornaments.
+I no longer used my traditional Christmas green anything and thought that I could only use the newest shade of soft lime green.
 People stopped setting up Christmas villages, so I thought that I would appear old fashioned if I put any of ours on display.

 Last year, I banned red and green almost completely and went with mostly neutral Christmas decorations.
 Don’t get me wrong – I adore neutral Christmas decorations and I thought what I had done was beautiful, but it wasn’t me and it wasn’t what represents Christmas to my family.
 I could see it in their eyes and I could hear it in their voices.